thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

   ![](images/SoftwareEverywhere-OpenShift-Infrastructure.drawio.png)

-## 2. Identify the needed `Software Everywhere` Terraform modules for the target outline
+## 2. Identify the needed `Software Everywhere` Terraform modules for the target architecture

 Let us first define which `Software Everywhere` Terraform modules we are going to use for own custom `BOM`. [`Software Everywhere`](https://github.com/cloud-native-toolkit/software-everywhere) project points to the  [Automated Solutions project](https://github.com/cloud-native-toolkit/automation-solutions) which contains several starting points for various setups.